 In transaction processing, data is typically used in a linear manner with different data elements required to execute each stage of a transaction.
 For example, product and pricing data is required to present an offer to a potential customer; desired quantity, size and colour to fulfil a customer’s requirements; then payment type data and shipping information to enable delivery to a customer; tracking information to advise a customer of when to expect delivery and so on.
 The transaction value of data is measured in terms of accuracy, speed and reduced cost of rework.

-The Information Value of Data
+The Information Value of Data and Data Quality

 In addition to facilitating efficient transaction processing, data can be aggregated in order to provide information that reports on the performance of an organization and can guide future decision making.
 Aggregating data around different dimensions such as customer, product, geography, channel, time period and the like allows a business to understand what is happening and identify trends or patterns that can inform future decision making.